View Categories

 • The Finance Ministry’s Dept of Economic Affairs announces a 9.1% interest rate.

 • Sukanya Samriddhi Yojana (2015) promotes financial inclusion by allowing the withdrawal at the age of 18-21 depending on whether married or not.
-So, it indirectly prevents child marriages and empowers the grown-up daughter with money to pursue higher education, small business etc.
+Thus, it indirectly prevents child marriages and empowers the grown-up daughter with money to pursue higher education, small business etc.

 • One daughter – only one account can be opened in this scheme.